websauna/websauna/docs/source/narrative/contributing/community.rst

 A real-time chat is available via `Gitter <https://gitter.im/websauna/websauna>`_.

 You can use web, desktop and mobile clients.
-You need a Github account.
+You need a GitHub account.

 IRC
 ---